Dejittr

 Important note

-The term “chai tea” is an oxymoron since “cha” is the Chinese word for tea, and many other countries use a version of that word as well.
+The term “chai tea” is an oxymoron since “cha” is the Chinese word for tea, and many other countries also use a version of that word.
 Essentially, the term chai tea translates to “tea tea.”
-As we are familiar within the West, Chai tea would be called “masala chai” in India, meaning spiced tea.
+Chai tea is called “masala chai” in India, meaning spiced tea.
 We use Chai tea and Masala interchangeably.

 Is there a lot of caffeine in Masala Chai?

 Let’s first establish that Chai tea contains caffeine, just like other regular teas.
 However, it’s commonly known that the caffeine content in tea is one-quarter that of a regular cup of coffee.
-What this means is while the caffeine content in Masala Chai isn’t exactly enough to perk you up and rev your engines like a cup of joe can, it is still there.
+This means that while Masala Chai’s caffeine content isn’t enough to perk you up and rev your engines like a cup of joe can, it is still there.

 However, here’s some good news: research has shown that the caffeine content in Masala Chai is notably lower than that of regular black tea, thanks to the tannin content found in Masala Chai.
 Tannin is a compound that is known to reduce the rate at which your body absorbs caffeine into your system.